thiwankajayasiri/flask-api/Readme.md

 - Tested with ```pytest```, ```pytest-flask```, and Locust.
 - Includes a CI/CD pipeline via GitHub Actions.
 - Code quality assured by ```flake8``` and ```mypy```.

+## Flask API Design Considerations

+When designing this API, I was ensuring that it not only conforms to RESTful principles but also includes additional features that make it robust, scalable, and user-friendly.
+Below are the design considerations that have been implemented in our API.

+### General Considerations

+1. **Versioning**: the API is versioned, making it future-proof for both the server and client.
+The endpoints start with `/v1/` to indicate that this is version 1 of our API.

+2. **Pagination**: The `GET /employees` route supports pagination, offering a way to limit the number of records returned.
+This ensures that neither the server nor the client is overwhelmed.

+3. **Filtering and Sorting**: I have added query parameters on the `GET /employees` endpoint, allowing for specific filtering and sorting of records.

+4. **Rate Limiting**: To protect against abuse, rate limiting has been implemented across all API endpoints.

+5. **Caching**: Our API employs caching strategies to minimize server load and speed up client requests.

+6. **Throttling**: I’ve implemented throttling to further limit the number of API requests a user can make within a given timeframe.

+7. **Logging and Monitoring**: Detailed logs are kept and monitoring is in place to ensure issues can be detected and resolved quickly.

+### Endpoint-Specific Considerations

+- **Add (POST /employees)**
+  - The `id` is generated server-side, ensuring there are no conflicts.
+  - Checks are in place to confirm that an employee with a given `id` or unique attribute doesn't already exist.

+- **Read All (GET /employees)**
+  - Metadata like the total number of employees is included in the response.

+- **Read One (GET /employees/<id>)**
+  - A 404 status code is returned if an employee with the given `id` doesn't exist.

+- **Update (PUT /employees/<id>)**
+  - A check is in place to ensure that an employee exists before attempting an update.
+  - A 404 status code is returned if the employee doesn't exist, and a 200 or 204 status code is returned upon a successful update.

+- **Delete (DELETE /employees/<id>)**
+  - A check is in place to ensure that an employee exists before attempting a delete.
+  - A 404 status code is returned if the employee doesn't exist, and a 200 or 204 status code is returned upon successful deletion.

+By implementing these features, I believe the API offers a robust, scalable, and user-friendly experience.

 ---